 Our lab designs and builds unique experiments to probe the fundamental transport and thermodynamic properties of quantum materials—systems that exhibit non-trivial quantum phenomena.
-Current examples of our research include the identification of unique phases of matter in topological semimetals, uncovering broken symmetries in high-Tc superconductors using ultrasound, and probing topological superconductivity using the unique experimental technique of resonant ultrasound spectroscopy.
+Current research topics include the identification of unique phases of matter in topological semimetals, uncovering broken symmetries in high-Tc superconductors using ultrasound, and probing topological superconductivity using the unique experimental technique of resonant ultrasound spectroscopy.

 - Laboratory of Atomic and Solid State Physics (LASSP)

 Much of our work looks at the interactions of systems such as superconductors, correlated metals, spin liquids, and topological semimetals, with intense magnetic fields.
-High fields are a versatile and `clean’ tuning parameter that can be used to probe the electronic structure of materials, suppress or enhance competing orders such as superconductivity, or induce phase transitions to new states of matter.
-We are installing an in-house 20 Tesla magnet system, and we use fields up to 100 Tesla available at user facilities around the world.
+High fields are a versatile tuning parameter that can be used to probe the electronic structure of materials, suppress or enhance competing orders such as superconductivity, or induce phase transitions to new states of matter.
+Our lab has a 20 tesla DC magnet system, a 35 tesla pulsed magnet system, and we use fields up to 100 Tesla available at user facilities around the world.
 Below are just a few examples of the projects we are working on, and the techniques we currently use and are developing.

 New phases of matter in topological semimetals